Where is the studio located?

 What do you charge?

-If youíre just looking to record vocals, or record some guitar, have me mix a song, or master something- my current rate is $40 per hour with a 3 hour minimum (except on mastering).
-Song production- please contact me for further details- but essentially- I charge $800 for a production in which Iím composing the music, and $600 for a production where youíve already composed the music.
-This includes all tracking, mixing, editing, tuning, instrumentation, mastering- ect- Everything that is needed to create a radio ready track for you.
+If youíre just looking to record vocals, or record some guitar, have me mix a song, or master something- my current rate is $50 per hour with a 2 hour minimum (except on mastering).
+Song production- please contact me for further details- but essentially- I charge $1,000 for a completed song.
+This includes all tracking, mixing, editing, tuning, instrumentation, mastering etc- Everything that is needed to create a radio ready track for you.

 Can I get a sample?
 Or- Can I try you out first?
 For free?